pgonday/traces-explorer/README.md

 - function addresses replaced by function names
 - contract addresses replaced by contract names

-# TODO

-Add expand/collapse for tree with only the error path expanded
+The nodes are expandables, at start only the error path is expanded.